leo-liuzy/leo-liuzy.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I’m a Master student in Computer Science at the University of Washington, advised by [Noah A. Smith](https://homes.cs.washington.edu/~nasmith/) and [Shane Steinert-Threlkeld](https://www.shane.st/).
 I do research in natural language processing and machine learning.
-My research aims at **interpretability**, **robustness**, **generalization**, **multilingual**, and intersection between NLP and Linguistics.
+My research aims at **interpretability**, **multilingual**, and intersection between NLP and Linguistics.
 I completed my bachelar in Computer Science at the University of Washington.

 In Summer 2021, I will attend USC ISI internship!